getcarina/getcarina.com/_tutorials/008-magento-in-docker.md

 ### Set up MySQL

-The next step is to create a database instance that is running MySQL.
-You can do this in the Rackspace Cloud Control Panel by following these instructions:
+Next, create a database instance that is running MySQL.
+You can do this, in the Rackspace Cloud Control Panel, by following these instructions:

 1. Open the **env** file that you downloaded in [Download an environment file](#download-an-environment-file).